 For the description of a multicomponent gas mixture flows the system of Euler differential equations is used for 2D and 3D flows.
-The study is carried out numerically in a framework of single-stage combustion kinetics using the original software package in which the modified S.K.
-Godunov's method for multi-block grids is implemented [1].
+The study is carried out numerically using the original software package in which the modified S.K.
+Godunov's method [1] for multi-block grids is implemented.
 This complex has a graphical user interface that allows to define and to modify the boundaries of the computational domain, to perform decomposition of the domain by curvilinear surfaces to hexahedral calculation blocks, define the multi-component mixtures, the initial and boundary conditions.
 Calculations can be performed both on the PC and on a supercomputer using code parallelization based on MPI.
 This paper presents the results of calculations performed on 1000-10000 CPU cores of the MSU supercomputer "Lomonosov" with computational meshes consisting of 0,1 to 10 billions of cells.

-2 Cellular structure of divergent cylindrical detonation waves
+3 Cellular structure of divergent cylindrical detonation waves